ManuelPozor/DiplomacyCountryAssignment/README.md

 pipenv install --deploy
 ```

-Now, you can already start a server by specifying a JSON file to store the player information and a text file to store the result (optional).
+Now, you can already start a server by simply calling the **server.py**.
+It is also possible to specify a JSON file to store the player information or a text file to store the result (optional).

 ```bash
 pipenv run py server.py --json player_priorities.json --out result.txt